Main Thread vs Worker Thread Lifecycle

 Performance Considerations

 • Defer instantiation: Avoid creating workers during initial page load.
-Instantiate them on-demand when the first data batch arrives to minimize startup latency.
+Instantiate on-demand when the first data batch arrives to minimize startup latency.

 • Pool over spawn/kill: High-frequency task dispatching should use a pre-allocated worker pool.
 Frequent new Worker() / terminate() cycles incur heavy V8 isolate overhead.

 • Monitor serialization costs: Large payloads block the main thread during structured cloning.
-Use Transferable objects or SharedArrayBuffer for payloads >1MB.
+Use Transferable objects or SharedArrayBuffer for payloads above ~1 MB.

 Frequently Asked Questions

-What is the safest way to terminate a worker thread without causing memory leaks?
-Implement a two-phase shutdown: send a termination signal to allow the worker to flush pending tasks, release internal references, and acknowledge completion.
-Only then call worker.terminate() to force context destruction and trigger garbage collection.
+Implement a two-phase shutdown: send a termination signal to allow the worker to flush pending tasks and acknowledge completion.
+Only then call worker.terminate() to force context destruction.
+Clear any pending Promise resolvers in the main thread to prevent memory leaks from unresolved chains.